ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.3 - Reflective Maps & Cultural Flows/20.3.0 - Metaphors & Structural Maps/Ethics of Difference Preservation — Awareness as Universal Stabilizer.md

 ## Why This Matters for ∆-Theory

-### Solving the Is-Ought Problem in Philosophy
+### Exploring the Is-Ought Problem in Philosophy

-**This exploration demonstrates ∆-Theory's power to resolve one of philosophy's most enduring problems: deriving ethical "ought" statements from factual "is" statements.**
+**This exploration investigates how ∆-Theory might contribute to understanding one of philosophy's most enduring problems: the relationship between factual "is" statements and ethical "ought" statements.**

 **Traditional Philosophical Deadlock:**
 - **Hume's Guillotine:** Cannot derive moral obligations from factual descriptions